ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

 val box = Box(5)
 val doubledBox = Functor[Box].map(box)(_ * 2) // Box(10)
 ~~~~
-Here we make a custom Box class a Functor using Cats.
-This demonstrates the power of typeclasses: you define the behavior (the map implementation) for your type within the context of the Functor typeclass.
+Here we make a custom `Box` class a `Functor` using Cats.
+This demonstrates the power of typeclasses: you define the behavior (the map implementation) for your type within the context of the `Functor` typeclass.

 ## Monads
-We've talked about Functors, which are all about applying a function to a value *inside* a container (like a `Stream` or `Optional`) while preserving the container's structure.
-Monads build upon this concept, adding the ability to *chain* operations that also return containers, without getting nested containers.
-This "flattening" capability is the key to understanding Monads, and it's incredibly useful for handling sequential computations, especially those involving optionality, collections, or asynchronous operations.
+We've discussed Functors, which are all about applying a function to a value *inside* a container (like a `Stream` or `Optional`) while preserving the container's structure.
+Monads, a special type of Functor build upon this concept, adding the ability to *chain* operations that also return containers, without getting nested containers.
+This "**_flattening_**" capability is the key to understanding Monads, and it's incredibly useful for handling sequential computations, especially those involving optionality, collections, or asynchronous operations.

-### The Problem Monads solve: Nested Contexts
+### The problem that Monads solve: Nested Contexts

 Imagine you have a method that might return an `Optional<User>` and another method that, given a `User`, might return an `Optional<Address>`